chrisl8/ArloBot/README.md

 ## Requirements ##
 Arlobot operates on ROS Noetic which requires Ubuntu *20.04 LTS*.

-If you put a fresh copy of Ubuntu 18.04 LTS on your robot's laptop then you can use the quick install script below.
+If you put a fresh copy of Ubuntu 18.04 LTS on your robot's laptop then you can use the installation script below.

-## Quick Install: ##
+## Install
-There is now a script to install everything.
-Just run:
+There is a script to install everything.
+Run:

 ```
 bash <(wget -qO- --no-cache -o /dev/null https://raw.githubusercontent.com/chrisl8/ArloBot/noetic/setup-noetic.sh)